-250 2.4 Implementation of the Activity
+2.4 Implementation of the Activity

-Before circuits are constructed, the class is initially introduced to actual data collected from field sites representative of hydrological processes.
-Prior to circuit construction, circuit theory is explained during class lectures.
-The students construct circuits in class and .
+235 Before circuits are constructed, the class is initially introduced to actual data collected from field sites.
 This actual data includes temperature, Relative Humidity and pyranometer observations intended to show similarities to the data collected by circuits constructed in class.
-The students are responsible for calibration of these circuits before data collections.
-For a final class assignment, students are given the option to use thesethe circuits to collect and analyse data to provide inputs for a hydrological model.
-The assignment is open-ended in that each student is responsible for constructing a simple hydrological model that can be driven by data collected from the circuits that students constructed in class.
-In this manner, students learn about how the circuit operates and how a hydrological model is assembled from different equations with associated assumptions coupled together to provide anumerical output outputs.
+The students are responsible for calibration of these circuits.
+For a final class assignment, students are given the option to use the circuits to collect and analyse data to provide inputs for a hydrological model.
+The assignment is open-ended in that each student is responsible for constructing a simple hydrological model driven by data collected from the circuits that students constructed in class.
+In this manner, students learn about how the circuit operates and how a hydrological model is assembled from different equations with associated assumptions coupled together to provide numerical outputs.
 Students are provided with PowerPoint slides and a lecture on circuit construction.
 Students are also told that the circuit construction activity contributes to a 4% overall participation grade in the class.
-This participation grade was also assessed throughout the term based on attendance and class participation and was not primarily associated with the circuit activity.
-The circuit construction activity is introduced as a type of "game" or "puzzle" comprised of matching components to designators on the circuit board and soldering the components in a correct place.
-This is a form of "gamified learning" that can improve the enjoyment of an educational activity (Subhash and Cudney, 2018).
+This participation grade was also assessed throughout the term based on attendance and class participation and was not primarily associated with the circuit